ip025/cloud-native-questionmark/slides/slides.md

 - Implement alerting to enforce good security practices
   - Allow only signed images from internal registry
   - Alert when deploying an container image with known CVEs
-  - Have a forensics plan
+  - Design a plan for forensics

 <!--
 erlaube keine Container Images zu deployen die bekannte CVEs enthalten